lvgolf7/lvgolf7/README.md

 I'm a dedicated data science student passionate about turning data into actionable insights.
 I thrive on exploring new technologies and building projects that challenge my problem-solving skills.

 - 🎓 Currently studying Data Science
-- 🐍 Skilled in Python and SQL
+- 🐍 Skilled in Python, SQL, Excel and PowerBI
 - 🎯 Creator of a Wordle-type game, built from scratch
 - 🎱 Outside of coding and learning, I enjoy playing pool